merenlab/merenlab.org/_posts/miscellaneous/2017-08-23-CPR-in-blood.md

 Briefly, Kowarsky et al. take hundreds of blood samples collected from tens of patients, and use shotgun seqeuncing and assembly strategies to recover contigs from cell-free DNA.
 They remove sequences that match to the human genome, and investigate what is there in the remaining contigs.
 The authors also validate some of their findings by performing independent bench experiments, which is very nice to see since unfortunately 'omics findings are rarely validated by additional experiments.

-While you may be asking yourself whether or not the findings were driven by contamination, I am looking at the authors' use of the term "*dark matter*" in their manucript and ask myself [when should I move to the countryside and raise chickens](http://merenlab.org/2017/06/22/microbial-dark-matter/){:target="_blank"}.
+While you may be asking yourself whether some of the findings may have been driven by [contamination](https://microbiomejournal.biomedcentral.com/articles/10.1186/s40168-016-0172-3){:target="_blank"}, I am looking at the authors' use of the term "*dark matter*" in their manucript and ask myself [when should I move to the countryside and raise chickens](http://merenlab.org/2017/06/22/microbial-dark-matter/){:target="_blank"}.
 But that's just me.

-Interesting findings in this study that are summarized in its title intrigued me to take another look at their contigs.
+Interesting findings in this study that are summarized in its title intrigued me to take another look at their assembly.
 I was very glad to learn that the authors did make available not only the short reads for metagenomes, but also their assembly results.
 I thank them very much for their observance of open science practices (which is something that is also not as common as it should be).

 ## Downloading and characterizing Kowarsky et al. contigs